cnrv/fpga-rocket-chip/README.md

 **Vivado** version 2016.4; **Ubuntu** version 16 LTS

-The tutorial should work well for most version of vivado.
+The tutorial should work well for most version of Vivado.

 ### 2.1 building the vivado project